 Technology: Stemming the Tide

-[Editor's Note: This editorial originally appeared in Midwifery Today, Issue 85, Spring 2008.]
+Editor’s note: This article first appeared in Midwifery Today, Issue 85, Spring 2008.

 When we speak of technology, we are talking about its dangers in normal birth.
 I think everyone can agree with the necessity of using technology to save lives of mothers and babies when needed.
 However, while conceding that some great strides have been made in medical care, we know birth is not a medical event and that when medical care is applied to a social/spiritual event without good reason, horrendous things can happen.

 Technology has been excellent in many other spheres, as well.
 I do not think Midwifery Today could have survived if the Internet had not been developed.
 We are not Luddites.
 I really like certain aspects of technology, such as my car, computer and heater, among others.
 But I see extreme danger in technology routinely applied to birth.

 I think this love affair with technology is part of our love of new toys.
 Men, especially, are fond of toys, and have managed to bring them into the hospital, ever on the lookout for new ones.
 Look at the iPod and the ultrasound hype.
 It reflects how the world has become enamored with technology.
 Young women are growing up in this culture, which has affected their perceptions regarding birth.
 Our job is to counter that, and to spread the word that birth works.
 It works best with the least interference.
 It works best when there is a strong loving relationship between the midwife and her client.
 It works best with continuity of care.
 It works best when time is taken in prenatal care to stem fears in the mother that lead to overuse of technology.